nmd2k/speech-enhancement/README.md

 <a id="4">[4]</a>
 Grais, E. M., & Plumbley, M. D. (2017, November).
 Single channel audio source separation using convolutional denoising autoencoders.
 In 2017 IEEE global conference on signal and information processing (GlobalSIP) (pp. 1265-1269).
 IEEE.

+<a id="5">[5]</a>
+Karen Simonyan and Andrew Zisserman.
+Very Deep Convolutional Networks for Large-Scale Image Recognition.
+2015. arXiv: 1409.1556 [cs.CV].